 According to the Centers for Disease Control and Prevention, exposure to mold can cause nasal congestion, throat irritation, coughing or wheezing, eye or even skin irritation.
 For those suffering from compromised immune systems or lung problems, mold exposure can lead to a serious infection.
 Worse still, mold can quickly eat through a building’s wood support structures as well as gypsum board.

-If you suspect building envelope problems or that water and mold have managed to get a foothold in the walls of your new home – whether it’s a townhouse or a single-family home – don’t try to resolve the situation on your own.
+If you suspect building envelope problems or that water and mold have managed to get a foothold in the walls of your new home – whether it is a townhouse or a single-family home – do not try to resolve the situation on your own.
 Reach out to the Denver construction defect lawyers at Burg Simpson Colorado now by calling us at 303-792-5595 or you can fill out our Free Case Evaluation form.